bubba2k/softpasses/README.md

 ![Render of Stanford bunny without denoising or tonemapping](renders/stanford_bunny_shelf_001/color.png)

 ### Auxiliary and Intermediate passes
-During each run, Softpasses also produces and outputs a collection of auxiliary/intermediate passes.
+In addition to the final render, Softpasses also produces and outputs a collection of auxiliary/intermediate passes.

 #### Color pass
 The raw computed HDR luminance data before denoising, tonemapping and gamma correction.